nens/threedi-docs/source/a_releasenotes.rst

 - Change the colors of your elements
 - Session will close upon closing of tab
 - More datapoints when following live a location.
 Points will be added independent from the output time step of the simulation
+- Quicker startup of simulations
+- Tips for usage of the site during startup screen

 Live site includes: